System Requirements

 Orbital can be automatically deployed by Secure Endpoint Advantage customers, using Secure Endpoint Connector version 7.1.5 or later for Windows, Connector version 1.16 or later for Mac, and Connector version 1.17 or later for Linux.
 In order to deploy Orbital, the Secure Endpoint user must be assigned the role of admin.

 Orbital has only one user permission profile, write.
 A user assigned the write profile can log on, create queries, and read the query’s results.
-Anyone who is a SecureX admin automatically gets write access to Orbital.
+Anyone who is an Cisco XDR or SecureX admin automatically gets write access to Orbital.

-SecureX users assigned the admin role can grant non-Orbital users, in their organization, the necessary rights to use Orbital, such as creating queries and viewing the results of those queries.
-These access rights are granted using the User Settings page, located in the top-right corner of the screen, as shown in the figure below.
+Cisco XDR or SecureX users assigned the admin role can grant non-Orbital users in their organization the necessary rights to use Orbital, such as creating queries and viewing the results of those queries.
+These access rights are granted using on the Users page of the Administration group, as shown in the figure below.

 Supported Platforms